 NWC is fully experienced in all survey methods having worked on over 100 wind farm projects throughout the UK as well as in Europe.
 We have also undertaking bird surveys in relation to road, rail, mineral and housing projects including long-term monitoring of species such as Stone-curlew, radio-tracking Little Terns, and monitoring of Honey Buzzards and other schedule 1 raptors.

 Our field experience always us to rapidly assess the likely key species present within a site which helps to tailor the surveys right from the start of the process.

 Marine Mammals & Sharks

-We have extensive experience in surveying marine mammals and sharks from being active Marine Mammal Observers (MMOs) on board boats assessing the impacts of offshore renewable energy developments to focusing on key species, for instance Atlantic Humpback Dolphin.
-We have also been heavily involved with undertaking a scoping assessment of aerial survey methods for marine megafauna culminating in the production of a new methodology for monitoring Basking Sharks and cetaceans in the Hebrides Marine Protected Area (MPA).
+We have extensive experience in surveying marine mammals and sharks from being active Marine Mammal Observers (MMOs) on board boats assessing the impacts of offshore renewable energy developments to focusing on key species.
+Our expertise extends across all ocean regions.

 We are exceptionally experienced in surveying these cryptic and elusive species.

 Many are protected under national and international legislation but the majority of mammals can be problematic to survey as we often have to rely on tracks, signs and ever-increasingly, remote monitoring methods.
 At NWC we employ a combination of methods to best suit the species and the required scope of the assessment to generate the most robust data possible. reliable and reproducible?